 Once you have chosen the right type and size of gravel for your needs, you can get creative and start to think about the colour and design of your project.
 Make sure that your choice compliments hard landscaping features such as paving.

-Warm coloured gravels such as Onyx, Flamingo Chippings or Apricot Gravel have a Mediterranean feel and can light up a small garden.
+Warm coloured gravels such as Onyx, Flamingo Chippings or Apricot Gravel have a Mediterranean feel and can light up a small area.
 You can use bright tones like Polar White to make your garden feel more spacious.
-Whilst cool tones such as Polar Ice and Skye Marble would make flower beds and foliage stands out though contrast.
+Whilst cool contemporary tones such as Polar Ice and our top seller Black Ice would make flower beds and foliage stands out though contrast.

-If you have any doubt about the suitability of a particular product to your application, our friendly sales team are just a phone call away to answer your queries.
+If you have any doubt about the suitability of a particular gravel or chipping product for your application, our friendly sales team are just a phone call away to answer your queries.